-The same effort that it takes to do a demonstration should instead be focused on the statehouse to advocate for legislation such as Michigan's H.B.
-4667 and H.B.
-4471 to prohibit government entities and businesses from mandating COVID-19 vaccinations.
+The same effort that it takes to do a demonstration should instead be focused on the statehouse to advocate for legislation like Michigan HB 4667 to prohibit government entities and businesses from mandating COVID-19 vaccinations.
 Widespread contacting of state legislators in support of similar legislation in all 50 states would be far more effective in advancing the mission of liberty than sporadic demonstrations that can be used against us by the media.
 There is a war for the heart and soul of our nation, but to be successful, we must understand the enemy and deny them their advantages.